AsceASLOP/soc-honeypot-lab/README.md

 <img width="1078" height="1863" alt="Configuring-NSG" src="https://github.com/user-attachments/assets/3dfcceef-f6b7-460b-8985-184d1f3bb137" />

-# Step 7: Conenct to the VM via RDP
+# Step 7: Connect to the VM via RDP

 - In the resource group, if you click on the VM on the right pane it will display the public IP assigned to that VM